 Depending on the ERP vendor, the cloud-based ERP systems usually have a pay as you go model based on different factors.
 For instance, there is an upfront cost per user, per month on a subscription basis in a variety of systems we have reviewed in this article.
 This helps in saving huge costs compared to building and maintaining an ERP system in-house.
 As the business grows and so its demands, the company can opt into higher tiers that fit their needs.

 The importance of ERP software far outweighs the initial cost, time, and effort involved in implementation, if you choose the right ERP solution.
 So, which ERP software is best?
 That’s something you’ll have to find out based on your needs, budgets, and company size.
 With enough careful research and thoughtful consideration, you’ll find the ERP software that is the right fit.

 Every business has its own needs and priorities.
 The best ERP software on the market has all the features above built into one system, it is usually cloud-based, and offers flexibility in terms of company's growth.
 We might be biased towards the Taimer platform, but we believe Taimer has done something that no other product in the market has done before.

 Taimer provides all the features we reviewed in one unified platform including CRM system and contact management, real-time visibility into project schedules, financials, trends, automated project messenger, activities & memos, time tracking, resource planning, expense management, project invoicing, file & document sharing, and real-time follow-ups, to name few.
-All of these features are available mainly in two different Taimer versions: Pro and Pro+.
+All of these features are available in different Taimer solutions as given here.

 Watch the following 1-minute video about Taimer and how it can help you: